Training Managers plan, direct, or coordinate the training and development activities and staff of an organization.

 People who are suitable for this job tends to like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business..

 They also like working with, communicating with, and teaching people.
 They like helping or providing service to others.

-Training and Development Managers job description, Training and Development Managers salary, Training and Development Managers information, what is the job of a Training and Development Manager like, pros and cons about Training and Development Managers, colleges and universities for Training and Development Managers, is Training and Development Managers the right career for me, Quite Hard careers to get into, careers in Management
+Training Managers job description, Training Managers salary, Training Managers information, what is the job of a Training and Development Manager like, pros and cons about Training and Development Managers, colleges and universities for Training and Development Managers, is Training and Development Managers the right career for me, careers in Management

 Apprenticeship Consultant, Apprenticeship Training Representative, Development Manager, Director of Education, Director of Educational Services, Director of Employee Development, Director of Staff Development, E-Learning Manager, Education and Development Manager, Education and Training Manager